ptjahjadi/PyAnimeList/README.md

 ## Visuals
 ![visuals](https://imgur.com/GwsGDVS.jpg)
+Example of anime filtering using a MyAnimeList average score of higher than 7, with the Slice of Life genre between 2010 and 2020, sorted by the number of members (popularity).

 ## Future Work
 Moving forward, machine learning can be implemented in PyAnimeList to recommend anime based on previous user input.
 This can be done by recommending